 In order to get a more comprehensive view of the key phrases that competitors are targeting, turn to a tool like SEMrush.
 After logging in, entering a competitor’s URL and selecting a country, you’ll have access to an array of information:

 - Backlink profiles

-The backlink profiles and display advertising information is interesting, but the most helpful data at this point are the lists of organic and paid keywords that a competitor is targeting.
+The backlink profiles and display advertising information is interesting.
+But the most helpful data are the lists of organic and paid keywords that a competitor is targeting.

 SEMrush is a third-party service that has access to lots of data, but even its data is limited at points.
 Thus, the display advertising details and backlink profiles are only nominally helpful without supplemental sources.
 These reports can be pulled and filed for use at a later stage.

 What’s needed now is the list of key phrases.
 Combine the lists that SEMrush provides with key phrases you’ve already discovered, and prioritize them.

 Use the prioritized list of key phrases to see what methods your competitors are using to show up in search results.

 Enter a few of the highest priority phrases into the major search engines, and note what types of listings show up for each competitor.
 Is the main organic listing being supplemented with other organic listings from social media, external blogs or review sites?
 Are display ads being used in addition to the organic listing?

 All of these additional listings help build a site’s authority and reduce how much space is available for other sites to be listed.
 Even if they don’t improve organic rankings, they increase the likelihood of searchers clicking through to the competitor’s site.